YutoUrushima/RubyLock/README.md

 # RubyLock

+Describe your findings and experiments with locking in Ruby.
-Summary of answers obtained from asking ChatGPT how to implement optimistic and pessimistic exclusions in Ruby.
+Summarize answers to questions about optimistic and pessimistic exclusions to ChatGPT.

 ChatGPT: https://chat.openai.com/chat</br>
 OpenAI: https://openai.com/